-FOXBOROUGH, Mass. – The New England Patriots announced that three former Patriots have been selected as finalists for this year's induction into the team's hall of fame.
+FOXBOROUGH, Mass. - The New England Patriots announced that three former Patriots have been selected as finalists for this year's induction into the team's hall of fame.
 This year's finalists (listed in alphabetical order) are cornerback Raymond Clayborn, defensive lineman Richard Seymour and linebacker Mike Vrabel.
 Seymour and Vrabel both helped the Patriots earn the first three Super Bowl championships in franchise history.
 Clayborn is a finalist for the fourth straight year, Vrabel is a finalist for the second straight year, while Seymour is a first-year eligible finalist.

 Starting today, Patriots fans are encouraged to vote for the former Patriot most deserving of hall of fame enshrinement.
-Fans can vote on www.patriots.com for the next month.
-Voting will end on May 15, 2014 and the Patriots will announce the 2014 Patriots Hall of Fame selection in early June.
+Fans can vote here through May 15.
+The Patriots will announce the 2017 Patriots Hall of Fame selection that week.

-Beginning in 2007, the Patriots started a new hall of fame tradition, inducting one player or head coach to The Hall each year.
-The process for induction now involves a panel of media, alumni and staff, who collectively nominate the players or head coaches most deserving of induction.
+Beginning in 2007, the Patriots started a new hall of fame tradition, inducting one player or head coach into The Hall each year.
+The process for induction involves a panel of media, alumni and staff who collectively nominate the players or head coaches most deserving of induction.
 After the nominations are made, the committee votes and the top three tallies become that year's finalists.
 The Patriots then give their fans the opportunity to vote online to select each year's winner.
 The Patriots are the only team in the NFL that allows the fans to make the final selection of each year's nominees.

 About the Patriots Hall of Fame

 The Patriots Hall of Fame was officially formed in 1991 after John Hannah became the first Patriots player to be inducted into the Pro Football Hall of Fame.
 With the hall of fame, the Patriots created a new way of honoring their greatest players.
-It wasn't until 2008, with the opening of The Hall at Patriot Place presented by Raytheon, that Patriots players, past and present, truly had a place to call home that they could share with their fans.
-Now, enshrinement into The Hall is an honor befitting of the franchise's greatest players, with 30-foot video pylons displaying each enshrinee.
-Beginning in 2007, fans became part of the hall of fame tradition and active participants in the selection process.
+When The Hall at Patriot Place presented by Raytheon opened in 2008, Patriots players, past and present, finally had a place where their legacies would be preserved and available to fans year round.
+Enshrinement into The Hall is the franchise's highest honor befitting of the franchise's greatest players, with 30-foot video pylons displaying each enshrinee.
+Beginning in 2007, fans became part of the hall of fame tradition as active participants in the selection process.

-This year's inductee will join 19 other Patriot greats and two contributors as a member of the New England Patriots' Hall of Fame (listed in alphabetical order below with year of induction):
+This year's inductee will join other Patriot greats and two contributors as a member of the New England Patriots Hall of Fame (listed in alphabetical order below with year of induction):